The prairie sky – is wide and high

 Color Code Map Layer

-This color code function lets the MBO user color code those counties by demographic data or data that you may have imported or created or imported.
+This color code function lets the Map Business Online user color code those counties by demographic data or data that you may have imported or created or imported.
 In this case we’re using population data.
 Demographic options appear immediately.
 If instead, I wanted to color code based on my own imported data I’d use the drop down to find that data.

 The user can scroll through all the demographic options listed.
 There are many.
 I went with 2017 US population projections.
 I chose 5 range colors and I sorted my population ranges to my liking.
 I like applying different colors to show county changes by demographics.
 Lots of people use color gradations.
 It’s up to you.
 Click Done to process the color shading scheme.